 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Namibia?
+What Is the Climate Like in Namibia?

 Namibia is one of the sunniest countries on the planet.
 The nation experiences about 300 days of sun each year.
 Humidity is often low, but the air can be quite dry.
 This sun and warmth is typical of most regions in Namibia, but the climate can differ slightly across the country.
 Here is what to expect in a few tourist destinations:

 - Swakopmund – The coastal city of Swakopmund has a milder desert climate.
 The weather is more consistent and varies less than in areas such as Windhoek.
-The average temperatures in Swakopmund range from about 16 to 27.
+The average temperatures in Swakopmund range from about 60 to 80.
 Rainfall is also light in this region.

-How Safe is Namibia?
+How Safe Is Namibia?

 There are varying levels and types of criminal activity in Namibia.